 How can we help you today?

-If a Web Part was incorrectly deleted from the page, it will not be completely removed.
+If a Web Part was incorrectly deleted from the page, it would not be removed entirely.
 The Web Part could still have some resources running on the page that might increase the page loading time.

 Step 1.
 Check the number of Web Parts on the page

-Edit the page.
-Count the total number of Web Parts that the page has.
+Edit the page and count the total number of Web Parts that the page has.

-For example, the following page in edit mode shows only two Web Parts (Events & Documents):
+For example, the following page in edit mode shows two Web Parts (Events & Documents):

 Step 2.
 Open Web Part Maintenance mode

-Add ?Contents=1 to the URL of the page and hit Enter to open the page in Web Part Maintenance Mode,:
+Add ?Contents=1 at the end of the page URL and hit Enter to open the Web Part Page Maintenance Mode:

 Step 3.
 Detect Hidden Web Parts